 Talk with Desley Luscombe: Zaha Hadid’s ‘Architecture’ of Painting

-As an introduction to the book Zaha Hadid’s Paintings, Imagining Architecture this talk will explore distinctive paintings from Hadid’s early projects to reveal her nuanced and changing approach to developing architectural thought through painting.
+As an introduction to the book Zaha Hadid’s Paintings, Imagining Architecture this talk explored distinctive paintings from Hadid’s early projects to reveal her nuanced and changing approach to developing architectural thought through painting.
 It asks, ‘What can painting contribute to architectural thought?’

 What first attracted me to the paintings of Zaha Hadid, back as far as the 1980s, was how each painting contributed to architectural debate by using only graphic means rather than rely on explaining complex ideas through writing.
 The paintings completed by her studio are intricate and their compositions when seen in exhibition communicate ideas through numerous spatially defined visual prompts.
 They work distinctively when viewed from a distance in comparison with when closely examined.
 They also work differently as a group focused on a project than when individually considered.
 As a group, they move beyond being unified ‘views’ of a building in situ to contribute an understanding of architecture that is intellectually nuanced.